atuljha2524/calc_behav/multiply.md

   I type a signed number
   I type equals to

-  Then if one them is negative I get negative answer if both are negative I get positive answer if both are positive I get positive answer
+  Then if one of them is negative I get negative answer if both are negative I get positive answer if both are positive I get positive answer